Fact-checking claims from President Biden’s first State of the Union address

 However, to understand exactly what the growth in 2021 really meant, important context needs to be added.
 Namely, that President Biden took over amidst a dramatic economic recovery following the shutdowns associated with the COVID-19 pandemic.

-But that also means the increase came shortly after a much larger and faster increase that began before he ever took office.
+But that also means the 6.5 million job increase in 2021 came shortly after a much larger and faster increase that began before he took office.

 THE CLAIM